waqar94/govuk_frontend_toolkit/docs/mixins.md

 * `external-link-19`
 * `external-link-19-no-hover`

+There are also alternatives to `external-link-default`:
-`external-link-heading` is a unique style a background image for headings to groups of external links.
+* `external-link-black` has a black icon with no hover variant.
+Use for headings to groups of external links.
+* `external-link-white` has a white icon, also with no hover variant.

 This uses the `file-url` helper which will by default output an `image-url` to be used with Compass or Rails Asset Pipeline, if you want to use a static path